saulpw/visidata/docs/contributing.md

 ---

 ## [Submitting a Core Loader](#loader) {#loader}
-A deeper explanation of all of these steps can be found [in the api documentation](https://www.visidata.org/docs/api/loaders.html).
+A deeper explanation of all of these steps can be found [in the loaders api documentation](https://www.visidata.org/docs/api/loaders.html).

 - Create an `open_foo` function that returns the new `FooSheet`.
 - Set an appropriate `rowtype` string.